michaelbrooks/twitter-feels/README.md

 $ pip install some-package
 ```

-You can refresh all of the requirements (from the `requirements/dev.txt` file) with this command:
+You can refresh all of the Python packages (from `requirements/dev.txt`) with this command:

 ```bash
 $ fab pip_refresh